2012 World Monuments Watch

 Located near the Motagua River in Guatemala, Quiriguá is an archaeological site dating to the Classic Maya period.
-The monumental complex of pyramids, terraces, and stairways are echoes of a time when the city prospered from trade in jade and obsidian under the rule of K'ak' Tiliw Chan Yopaat, between 724 and 785.
-Quiriguá is best known for its superb sculptures, including sandstone stelae in the archaeological park, carved with striking anthropomorphic and zoomorphic figures, including the tallest Maya stele ever discovered.
-Quiriguá was inscribed on the UNESCO World Heritage List in 1981.
+The monumental complex of pyramids, terraces, and stairways echoes a time when the city prospered from trade in jade and obsidian under the rule of K'ak' Tiliw Chan Yopaat, between 724 and 785.
+Quiriguá is best known for its superb sculptures, including sandstone stelae carved with striking anthropomorphic and zoomorphic figures.
+The tallest Maya stela ever discovered was found in Quiriguá.
+For these reasons, the site was inscribed on the UNESCO World Heritage List in 1981.

 Nevertheless, Quiriguá faces many conservation challenges, as it is located in a seismic zone, and it is exposed to storms and hurricanes that regularly cause flooding and landslides in the region.
 Illegal timber cutting and deforestation from agricultural activities have greatly increased the risk of flooding, as more than 70% of the forest cover in the surrounding valley has been lost in recent decades.
 Damage from a tropical storm in May 2010 forced the temporary closure of the park.
 In 2012, the Archaeological Park and Ruins of Quiriguá were included on the World Monuments Watch to draw attention to the need for effective planning and protection for the site.

 A Management Plan to Ensure the Preservation of the Site